IcePanorama/SimpleCDatabase/README.md

 This project was made using [the following guide as reference](https://cstack.github.io/db_tutorial/).

+As of December 23rd, 2023, this project is completely caught up with the aforementioned guide although I will continue to work on it a bit on my own.

 ## Building and running

 To try this database out for yourself, do the following: